 - Publishing video content: Much more than articles and blogs; LinkedIn loves video content.
 This may be because users can view videos without leaving the platform, unlike blogs and articles where they’ll be redirected to the company website.

 LinkedIn has a special section for recently posted videos, and it immediately follows the about section of your page.
 It’s no surprise that videos are the most reshared form of content on LinkedIn, meaning you can expect good engagement.
+LinkedIn content marketing strategies like these will help you go a long way when trying to master content marketing on LinkedIn.

 3. Planning your content strategy

-- Start by finding time to research and share the right type of articles on personal pages.
+- Start by finding time to research and share the correct type of articles on personal pages.
 For business pages, collate the most noteworthy blogs and infographics from your existing content and post it regularly.

 - This can’t be stressed enough — use a content calendar.
 This will help you optimize your strategy and ensure consistency.